 Anthropology says there is no such thing as human nature.

-Here, it is useful to return and ponder the Tim Ingold quote at the beginning of this section:
+Here, it is useful to return and ponder the Tim Ingold epigraph:

 Human capacities are not genetically specified but emerge within processes of ontogenetic development.
 Moreover the circumstances of development are continually shaped through human activity.
 There is consequently no human nature that has escaped the current of history. . . .

 This does not mean, of course, that a human being can be anything you please.
 But it does mean that there is no way of describing what human beings are independently of the manifold historical and environmental circumstances in which they become–in which they grow up and live out their lives.
-(Ingold 2006:259,273) [See note 4]
+(Ingold 2006:259,273; See endnote #4)

 Ingold is here echoing and elaborating on his earlier work explicitly challenging the Geertz notion of “natural equipment”: “My point contra Geertz, is that human beings are not naturally pre-equipped for any kind of life; rather, such equipment as they have comes into existence as they live their lives, through a process of development” (2000:379).

-Genes do not directly interact with what we think of as the human environment, certainly not directly interacting with what we think of as human behavior.
+Genes do not directly interact with what we think of as the human environment.
+Genes certainly do not directly interact with what we think of as human behavior.
 Genes are in cells, interacting with the cellular environment and cellular activities.
 As Zachary Cofran put it in a 2012 blog-post Taking back Epigenetics, “Of course, genes code for how a cell should behave, but we have this tendency to want to extrapolate from the cell to the organism . . .
 It’s abundantly clear that phenotypes arise out of an inextricably complex series of interactions–between genes, proteins, cells, tissues, environments, etc. These interactions do not occur solely at the genetic (or narrow-sense epigenetic) level.”
 See also Epigenetics on The Edge, Goodbye to all that

 Therefore, any statements that include the words genes and culture should be handled with extreme caution: